 Location: Sandy Point, St. Kitts

-After finally making it back home we all showered together, as we do everyday, routinely.
+After finally making it back home, we all showered together, as we do every day, routinely.
 This is usually my favorite part of the day.
-Everyone unwinds from the day, jumping off the side off the ship, practicing flips and tricks.
+Everyone unwinds from the day, jumping off the side of the ship and practicing flips and tricks.
 I still can’t flip without back flopping… it’s getting there.
-Then we set up for dinner, we had chicken cordon bleu.
-Food has been delicious since day 1, minus the curry, but that’s okay 😉 We did the squeeze… everyone sits around the dinner table holding hands and we went around sharing our favorite parts of the day and then our worst fears, which varied from a deathly fear of ketchup to a fear of people in cow costumes.
+Then we set up for dinner; we had chicken cordon bleu.
+Food has been delicious since day 1, minus the curry, but that’s okay 😉 We did the squeeze… everyone sits around the dinner table holding hands.
+We went around sharing our favorite parts of the day and then our worst fears, which varied from a deathly fear of ketchup to a fear of people in cow costumes.
 It’s been almost two weeks aboard Ocean Star.
 It’s different, but in the best way possible.
-Not gonna lie, It definitely took some time adjusting and finding all the simple pleasures in the boat life.
-Life feels pure, natural and real.
-The days seem to fade together and time slips by as quickly as sand slipping through your fingers.
-You have to be completely in the moment and soak every little detail up, because even though its still just the start of this adventure I know its going to fly by and will be over before I know it 🙁 … The end. 🙂
+Not gonna lie.
+It definitely took some time to adjust and find all the simple pleasures in boat life.
+Life feels pure, natural, and real.
+The days seem to fade together, and time slips by as quickly as sand slipping through your fingers.
+You have to be completely in the moment and soak every little detail up because even though it’s still just the start of this adventure, I know it’s going to fly by and will be over before I know it 🙁 … The end. 🙂